Interventional Pain Medicine Specialist located in Los Angeles, CA

 Are all Spinal Cord Stimulators the same?

 No!
 There are actually a wide range of neuromodulation therapies.
-At Beverly Hills Advanced Pain & Spine, we only use the 3 most cutting-edge and effective technologies: high-frequency spinal cord stimulation, burst spinal cord stimulation, and dorsal root ganglion (DRG) stimulation.
+At LA Pain, we only use the 3 most cutting-edge and effective technologies: high-frequency spinal cord stimulation, burst spinal cord stimulation, and dorsal root ganglion (DRG) stimulation.
 With multiple therapies at our disposal, we can find the treatment that works the best for each individual patient.

 Older stimulator technologies often cause patients to experience a tingling sensation (paresthesia).
 All 3 of the stimulators used at our office are “silent,” so patients do not feel any sensations from the device, only relief from their pain.